 But they’re wrong because Jesus Christ, our true bridegroom, came and took the punishment that we spiritual adulteresses deserve so that he can be both the just and the justifier of those who believe.
 Therefore, he can punish our adultery and still make us again his true bride.
 Therefore, objectively, he’s overcome the powers and principalities.

 He can punish our adultery and still make us again his true bride.

 Subjectively though, what is going to actually help me?
 I know Jesus died for my sins, but what’s actually going to help me pull my heart off of these things that my heart really loves more than Jesus?

 I have to see what he’s done for me.
 That’s why I’m singing about it.
 That’s why I’m preaching about it.
 That’s why I’m listening to people preach about it.
 Because when that reality breaks through on me, that changes me on the spot.
 That frees me from my idols.
 That defeats the powers and principalities that he objectively defeated on the cross.
 Now subjectively, that triumph is coming into my life.

 One or the other of us is going to look at the other person in a coffin.
-And, if our savior is in that coffin, how will our savior help us when our heart is breaking?
-There’s only one Savior that can always help you when your heart is breaking, who’ll be able to help you face anything.
+And if our Savior is in that coffin, how will he help us when our heart is breaking?
+There’s only one Savior that can always help you when your heart is breaking, who’s able to help you face anything.

 Do you know how to take the gospel to the idols?
 If you learn how to do that, then and only then, will we turn the world upside down.
 Let’s pray.